-- I share some of my photography of the beautiful flowers that grow here in the gardens of TARA as well as some simple flower arranging ideas for your home including creating an altar for a devotional yoga practice.
+I share some of my photography of the beautiful flowers that grow here in the gardens of Tara Springs as well as some simple flower arranging ideas for your home including creating an altar for a devotional yoga practice.

 First a little background as to how I came to be writing about the healing of flowers

 In my transition out of the corporate world I was fortunate to receive career change coaching to assist me in the big changes.
 When I allowed myself to expand out into ‘blue sky’ dreaming of what I would like to be doing with my time, ‘Florist’ kept popping up, along with my already known passions of teaching, yoga and cultural and social change.

 I remember being very surprised by this, as a florist had never been on my career trajectory before.
 My path up to that point had been a social researcher in health and education and organisational change.
 However, as a little girl I remember how I loved growing flowers and herbs and making and creating endless craft items and potions with flowers and herbs.